toolsproficiogit/shoptet-bq-ingest/README.md

 You can inspect the default schemas in the `config/schemas.yaml` file.

 When editing these, make sure the column names and data types **exactly match** your CSVs (including hidden characters, trailing spaces etc.), otherwise the columns will be unprocessed.
 The **parse** refers to the data type as it appears in the CSV, The **type** refers to the data type this field will be saved as to BigQuery.

+> *This tool will automatically add two extra columns to each CSV export to make data aggregation and reporting easier:* **date_only** *parses date from datetime to facilitate daily aggregation.* **identifier** *adds a column with pipeline ID to each pipeline to ensure the data can be properly identified and segmented later.
+This can be handy especially if you push data from multiple CSVs into a single table.*

 ### 2) Deploy (uploads YAML to GCS, sets CONFIG_URL, deploys service)
 ```bash